-This program is designed to acquaint participants with the literature, language, and performing arts of contemporary Germany.
-Based in the beautiful river city of Dresden, students will live on the campus of the Technical University and take excursions to the historically significant cities of Berlin and Weimar, as well as the majestic region of Saxon Switzerland.
-Once a symbol of the war-ravaged East, Dresden has emerged from the Cold War as a center of architectural, musical, and literary importance and provides a compelling glimpse into the nation’s past, present, and future.
+This program will acquaint participants with the language and culture of contemporary Germany.
+Based in the beautiful river city of Dresden, students will live at the Technical University and take excursions to Berlin, Weimar, Meissen, and Pulsnitz, as well as the majestic region of Saxon Switzerland.
+Dresden has emerged from the Cold War as a center of architectural, musical, and literary importance and provides a compelling glimpse into the nation’s past, present, and future.
 In addition to the German culture course, students select one German Language course.
 German language courses are taught entirely in German by native German-speaking faculty after placement in the language course most appropriate to their level of understanding, from beginning to advanced.

 To speak with the International Programs Academic Advisor about study abroad courses, you can visit our zoom drop-in advising hours on Mondays, Tuesdays, and Thursdays from 10:00am-12:00pm.
 There are also appointments available via Campus Connect on Mondays, Wednesdays, Thursdays, and Fridays.
 If these times do not work for you, contact our advisor directly at IP-AcademicAdvising@fsu.edu to make an appointment.